With so many investors keen to get involved in ethical trading, it’s not surprising that numerous new sustainable ETFs have sprung up in recent years.

-This fund, with the ticker symbol CRBN, does exactly what the name suggests, and tracks low carbon companies to allow environmentally-concerned clients to ensure they are investing in companies with a commitment to lowering carbon emissions and reducing their overall carbon footprint.
+This fund, with the ticker symbol CRBN, does exactly what the name suggests, tracking low-carbon companies to allow environmentally concerned clients to ensure they are investing in companies with a commitment to lowering carbon emissions and reducing their overall carbon footprint.

 While there are numerous companies aiming for a net-zero carbon footprint, the fund is not that ambitious, aiming to simply include companies less dependent on fossil fuels, with lower carbon exposure than average.